 Buy where your operation is interchangeable

 There are processes where your company is no different from any other, nor does it want to be.
-Accounting, payroll, email, file storage: there, the way you operate is — and should be — interchangeable with the rest of the market.
-Reinventing that to measure is spending money and time building something that already exists, better and cheaper, in an off-the-shelf product.
+Accounting, payroll, email, file storage.
+There, the way you operate is, and should be, interchangeable with the rest of the market.
+Rebuilding that from scratch means spending money and time on something that already exists, better and cheaper, as an off-the-shelf product.

 The rule is simple: where the process is an industry standard and doing it differently gives you no advantage, buy.
 A good generic product takes the problem off your hands, updates itself and ties you to no one.
 Building custom there is an expensive vanity.